ava-labs/subnet-evm/tests/README.md

 # From the root of a clone of subnet-evm, execute the warp test suite against the existing network
 $ ginkgo -vv ./tests/warp -- --use-existing-network --network-dir=$HOME/.tmpnet/networks/latest

+# To stop the temporary network when no longer needed, execute the following from the root of the clone of avalanchego
+$ ./build/tmpnetctl stop-network --network-dir=$HOME/.tmpnet/networks/latest
 ```

 The network started by `tmpnetctl` won't come with subnets configured,